yihonghhe/Project_Credibly/README.md

    - Combine multiple models to improve prediction accuracy.
    - Techniques such as bagging, boosting, and stacking can be employed to blend models and leverage the strengths of each individual model.

+4. **Baseline Model - XGBoost**
+   - Before diving into complex modeling structures, we'll establish a baseline model using XGBoost.
+   - The performance of XGBoost will serve as a reference to compare and evaluate the effectiveness of our more intricate approaches.

 ## Getting Started

 ### Prerequisites